megogo/linkerd-static-namer/README.md

 # Static Namer Plugin
-This [linkerd](https://linkerd.io/) namer plugin which provides supporting for static service discovery via raw configuration in linkerd.yaml.
+This is [linkerd](https://linkerd.io/) namer plugin which provides supporting for static service discovery via raw configuration in linkerd.yaml.

 ## Building